Click image to enlarge

 In 1862 the OSN acquired both of the portage tramways in the Cascade Locks area.
 They improved the portage railroad on the Washington side of the river and incorporated it as the "Cascades Railroad Company" as a subsidiary of the OSN.
 The railroad was six miles long, built to a track gauge of five feet, and was built from the start to standards that would allow for operation with steam locomotives.
 On the Oregon side the OSN shipped in the Oregon Pony, which became the first steam engine to operate in the Pacific Northwest.

-During the same time period upstream the 12-mile-long "Oregon Portage Railroad" (Webnote: other sources say 14 miles) was constructed on the south side of the Columbia from The Dalles to a point just above Celilo Falls.
+During the same time period upstream the 12-mile-long "Oregon Portage Railroad" (webnote: some sources say 14 miles) was constructed on the south side of the Columbia from The Dalles to a point just above Celilo Falls.
 Sternwheelers met the railroad at each end of the portage line.

 Both railroad lines were ready for operation by late April of 1863, and newer, larger steam locomotives arrived in May of that year.
 By 1865, even larger locomotives arrived.